Whether you are a blogger or a business owner, a user-friendly website is a seed you plant to grow the brand name.

-For inspiration, you can look at the website layout of the social media giant Facebook, which exemplifies easy learnability as millions of Facebook users know, learning and understanding how the website and app work takes little to no effort.
+For inspiration, you can look at the website layout of the social media giant Facebook, which exemplifies easy learnability as millions of How Facebook users interact; learning and understanding how the easy-to-use website and app works takes little to no effort.

-And while new updates and layouts are often met with criticism, users are quick to adapt to them, which further speaks volumes about the company’s mastery of optimising learnability.
+And while new updates and layouts are often criticised, users quickly adapt to them, which further speaks volumes about the company’s mastery of optimising learnability.

 Here, memorability refers to how unique your website is and if it can leave a long-lasting impression that brings users back again and again.
 To this end, designers may focus on design elements, functionality, etc.